Stöllner Gollenberg Brandenburg: Honorary award as the oldest airfield

 Estimated reading time: 3 Minuten

-The Stöllner Gollenberg in Brandenburg was officially recognized as the “oldest in the world” and designated a “Historic Site of .”
+The Stöllner Gollenberg in was officially recognized as the “oldest airfield in the world” and designated a “Historic Site of .”
 This was done during a plaque unveiling by the American Institute of Aeronautics and Astronautics (AIAA), which honors Otto Lilienthal’s pioneering achievements in history.

 Solemn recognition by AIAA

 The American Institute of Aeronautics and Astronautics (AIAA) unveiled a commemorative plaque at Stöllner Gollenberg on May 24, 2025, to honor the site’s historical significance in the history of .
-Otto Lilienthal, whose pioneering took place here, is recognized as one of the most important pioneers of unpowered flight.
+Otto Lilienthal, whose pioneering took place here, is recognized as one of the most important pioneers of unpowered .
 His experiments between 1894 and 1896 contributed significantly to the development of aerodynamics.
-AIAA President Daniel Hastings emphasized that Lilienthal’s work directly inspired the Wright brothers and served as the foundation for powered flight.
+AIAA President Daniel Hastings emphasized that Lilienthal’s work directly inspired the Wright brothers and served as the foundation for powered .

 The scientific appreciation by the